zx9w/read-together/readme.md

 ├── paper.pdf            -- The paper
 ├── shell.nix            -- The necessary software to participate
 ├── readme.md            -- The decisions mentioned above
-├── group-meeting1       -- A directory containing a readme and meeting artefacts └── group-meeting2       -- group is arbitrary id, allows many groups to discuss the same paper.
+├── group-meeting1       -- A directory containing a readme with e.g. goals and then meeting artefacts └── group-meeting2       -- group is some arbitrary id, allows many groups to discuss the same paper concurrently
 ```

-Of course you are free to deviate from this structure but please document your process and treat the readme like a constitution.
+Of course you are free to deviate from this structure but please document your process and treat the readme like a constitution (respecting "higher" readmes).
 This makes it easier for others to benefit from your ideas.

 ## How to participate